Nasser Al-Khelaifi: Post-playing career

 Nasser Al-Khelaifi has been president of the Qatar Tennis Federation (QTF) since November 2008.

 In 2011, he was elected vice-president of the Asian Tennis Federation (ATF) for West Asia.

 Business career

 Qatar Sports Investments

-Nasser Al-Khelaifi has been chairman of Qatar Sports Investments (QSi) from June 2011.
+Nasser Al-Khelaifi has been chairman of Qatar Sports Investments (QSi) since June 2011.
 QSi is a sovereign wealth fund dedicated to investments in the sport and leisure industry on a national and international level.

-Following the QSi acquisition of Paris Saint-Germain (PSG) football club in June 2011, Nasser Al-Khelaifi became the chairman of the board of PSG and also CEO of the club, reinforcing Qatari interest in French football.
+Following the QSi acquisition of Paris Saint-Germain F.C.
+(PSG) in June 2011, Nasser Al-Khelaifi became the chairman of the board of PSG and also CEO of the club, reinforcing Qatari interest in French football.

 QSi has several other high-profile partnerships.
 QSi also owns the Burrda sportswear brand.